Limited time discount

 Never edit your theme’s functions.php directly!
 Instead, create a site-specific plugin or use a code snippets plugin.
 Here’s a safe approach:

-directory - Inside that folder, create a file called
+2. Inside that folder, create a file called my-payment-functions.php

 <?php